microsoft/industry/foundations/powerPlatform/readme.md

 ## Critical design areas for Power Platform

-The core of enterprise-scale architecture for Power Platform contains a critical design path comprised of fundamental design topics with heavily interrelated and dependent design decisions.
-This repo provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the enterprise-scale architecture.
-For each of the considered domains, review the provided considerations and recommendations and use them to structure and drive designs within each area.
+The core of enterprise-scale architecture for Power Platform contains a critical design path comprised of fundamental design areas with heavily interrelated and dependent design decisions.
+This repository provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the enterprise-scale architecture.
+For each of the key design areas listed below, review the considerations and recommendations provided and use them to structure and drive design decisions within each area.

 * [Identity and access](#identity-and-access)
 * [Security, governance, and compliance](#security-governance-and-compliance)